-The standard length of the second visit is three days.
-However, in case the institution is small (3 500 students or less), the second visit may be shortened to two days.
-Similarly, for very large institutions, the evaluation team and the institution may decide together, where appropriate, to extend it to a maximum of four days.
-Any change in the length of the second visit should be discussed with the IEP secretariat and decided as early as possible in the evaluation process, and at the latest during the first visit.
+The standard length of the site visit is four days.
+However, in specific circumstances the visit may be extended or shortened by up to one day, in agreement between the team, the institution and the IEP secretariat.
+Any change in the length of the site visit should be discussed with the IEP secretariat and decided as early as possible in the evaluation process, and at the latest during the online meetings.